Advanced Search

 CAI Zhaowei, VASCONCELOS N. Cascade R-CNN: Delving into high quality object detection[C].
 2018 IEEE/CVF Conference on Computer Vision and Pattern Recognition, Salt Lake City, USA, 2018: 6154–6162. doi: 10.1109/CVPR.2018.00644.

 LI Xiang, WANG Wenhai, WU Lijun, et al. Generalized focal loss: Learning qualified and distributed bounding boxes for dense object detection[C].
-Proceedings of the 34th International Conference on Neural Information Processing Systems, Vancouver, Canada, 2020: 1763.
+The 34th International Conference on Neural Information Processing Systems, Vancouver, Canada, 2020: 1763.

 DING Jian, XUE Nan, LONG Yang, et al. Learning RoI transformer for oriented object detection in aerial images[C].
 2019 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), Long Beach, USA, 2019: 2844–2853. doi: 10.1109/CVPR.2019.00296.